bharadwaj-vedula/Stock-Market-Prediction-from-scratch/README.md

 Following are the file description:

-    1.RNN_from_scratch file has inintial code without any improvement
+    1.RNN_from_scratch file has initial code without any improvement

-    2.RNN_from_scratch2 file has improved code with xavier inintialization
+    2.RNN_from_scratch2 file has improved code with xavier initialization

     3.stock prediction file is tensorflow implementation